Financial Basics for High School and Beyond is a financial education program designed for students in North Carolina.

 High school guidance counselors can also register for a teacher account if they plan to work directly with students.
 To view course usage across your entire school, please contact your school's CFNC.org representative to receive an administrative account.
 If you previously had access to your school's MoneyEdu control panel, those links will also work for Financial Basics.

-Financial Basics for High School and Beyond is a free service offered by CFNC.org.
+Financial Basics is a free service offered by CFNC.org.
 Any student, teacher, or college in North Carolina is eligible to participate!